EBjerrum/rdeditor/DEVELOPER.md

 `ruff check --fix` and even `ruff check --fix --unsafe-fixes` but otherwise they need to be inspected and mitigated.

+## Deployment to PyPi

+The github actions has been set to automatically deploy to pypi every time a new release is published.
+The release will need a new tag created (incremented), otherwise PyPi will not accept the new package.

 ### Development Environment Setup

 1. Follow the installation steps in the INSTALL section.